prpratheek/CrimePrediction/README.md

 OUTPUT FORMAT
-The model then presents if the time and place of visit is SAFE or UNSAFE
+The model then presents if the time and place of visit is SAFE(1) or UNSAFE(0)